Véronique De Keyser: Politics

-Throughout her scientific career, Véronique De Keyser maintained a strong political commitment in the Belgian Socialist Party.
-She will enter the European Parliament for her first mandate on 12 September 2001, in the wake of the 9/11 terror attacks in New York City.
-She then became a member of the Committee on External Affairs and substitute in the Committee on Environment.
-She is vigorously outspoken against the American intervention in Irak, and will voice her political commitment very early on regarding issues such as the Arab world, the Middle East, human rights issues, women's rights, will go on missions regularly to Syria, Palestine, and in all the countries of Mashrek, the Middle East and the Arab Peninsula.
-In the end of 2005, during her second mandate, she is named Head of the Election Observation Mission in Palestine in 2005 for the 2006 elections.
+Throughout her political career, Véronique De Keyser maintained a strong commitment to the Belgian Socialist Party.
+She entered the European Parliament for her first mandate on 12 September 2001, in the wake of the 9/11 terror attacks in New York City.
+She then became a member of the Committee on External Affairs and a substitute in the Committee on Environment.
+She was vigorously outspoken against the American intervention in Iraq, and voiced her political commitment very early on issues related to the Middle East, human rights, and women's rights.
+She regularly went on missions to multiple countries in the Middle East including Syria and Palestine.
+At the end of 2005, during her second mandate, she is named Head of the Election Observation Mission in Palestine in 2005 for the 2006 elections.

 During her third term as Member of the European Parliament, Véronique De Keyser continues to fight in favour of the peoples of the Southern Mediterranean on the eve of the Arab Spring.
 She also turns towards Africa and development policies of the EU.
 She will, once again, be named Head of the Election Observation Mission in Sudan in 2010 for the presidential, legislative and local elections, and once more for the South Sudan independence referendum of July 2011.

 In the European Parliament, her work carried on with countries in democratic transition (Arab Spring), especially on the Middle East, Syria, Palestine, and conflict regions of Africa.
 She has defended democracy, peace, reinforcement of fragiles states, consolidation of progressive parties, women's rights, humanities, the fight against torture and in particular that of children, the fight against using children as soldiers, and against child sorcers.